 The vertebrobasilar system is a perfect example of this concept.
 The cervical spine, consisting of C1 through C7 vertebrae, and occipital bone, and their associated nervous, muscular, vascular, and cutaneous elements, are the segments.
-Each level is served by a segmental artery — C1 segmental, C2 segmental, etc. These vessels are united by a group of longitudinal arteries — common, internal carotid, occipital, ascending pharyngeal, ascending cervical, deep cervical, anterior spinal, posterior/lateral spinal arteries — all of these are essentially homologous longitudinal anastomotic channels between the aformentioned segmentals.
+Each level is served by a segmental artery — C1 segmental, C2 segmental, etc. These vessels are united by a group of longitudinal arteries — common, internal carotid, occipital, ascending pharyngeal, ascending cervical, deep cervical, anterior spinal, posterior/lateral spinal arteries — all of these are essentially homologous longitudinal anastomotic channels between the aforementioned segmentals.
 From this point of view, the myriad variations observed within the system become understandable and, moreover, predictable.
 For the particular case of cervical vertebral artery, the neighboring homologous channels are ascending cervical, deep cervical, occipital, and ascending pharyngeal arteries, as well as the supreme intercostal artery from the thoracic aorta.
-The practical implications are immediate — vertebrao artery dysfunction, whether congenital or acquired, is most likely to be remedied via trasverse segmental anastomoses with the above vessels — occipial artery at C1 and C2, deep cervical (typically) at C3-4, ascending cervical (typicall) at C5-7, ascending pharyngeal at C3 and, intracranially, via the hypoglossal branch.
+The practical implications are immediate — vertebral artery dysfunction, whether congenital or acquired, is most likely to be remedied via transverse segmental anastomoses with the above vessels — occipital artery at C1 and C2, deep cervical (typically) at C3-4, ascending cervical (typically) at C5-7, ascending pharyngeal at C3 and, intracranially, via the hypoglossal branch.

 The following diagram serves to illustrate this concept.
 As the section develops, angiographic and other anatomical views will serve as living proofs to the power of the lattice theory.